gregtomasch/EM7180_SENtral_Calibration/README.md

 * UPDATE_PERIOD: Defines the serial monitor update period in milliseconds.
 The default is 100ms or 10Hz

 ### Sensor Output Data Rates (ODR's)
 * ACC_ODR and GYRO_ODR: Usually the accel and gyro ODR's are matched and are the fastest.
 800-1000Hz is typical.
-The ST accel/gyro will go up to 1660Hz but this ODR causes the SpacePoint algorithm to struggle with maintaining "Stable calibration"...
+The ST accel/gyro will go up to 1660Hz but this ODR causes the SpacePoint algorithm to struggle with maintaining "Stable Calibration"...
 * MAG_ODR: Typically 100Hz; this works quite well for general purposes
 * BARO_ODR: 25-50Hz is typical
-* QUAT_DIV: This is the Sentral "Quaternion divisor" factor.
+* QUAT_DIV: This is the Sentral's "Quaternion divisor" factor.
 The quaternion ODR is simply (Gyro ODR)/(QUAT_DIV + 1).
 The Sentral can deliver quaternion ODR's ah high as 400Hz.
 However, a quaternion ODR of ~100Hz is typical

 ### Sensor Scales
 * ACC_SCALE: +/-2g - +/-16. +/-8g is typical. +/-16g is appropriate for UAV's